BCARES - Help for Overdose Survivors

-BCARES is available 24 hours a day, 7 days a week in the six Bucks County hospitals.
-For an overdose survivor, the hospital emergency department will make a referral directly to the CRS.
-The CRS will meet face-to-face with the person, and will connect them directly to resources, recovery supports and treatment options.
-If the person accepts direct treatment from the hospital, the CRS will locate a treatment provider and arrange for transportation.
-The CRS will continue to follow-up with the person for 30 days following the overdose.
+BCARES is available 24 hours a day, 7 days a week for those who have survived an overdose and are in one of the six Bucks County hospitals.
+The CRS will meet face-to-face with the individual and will connect him or her directly to resources, recovery supports and treatment options.
+If the individual accepts direct treatment from the hospital, the CRS will locate a treatment provider and arrange for transportation.
+The CRS will continue to follow up with the individual for 30 days following the overdose.

-For opioid overdose survivors, BCARES will serve any individual in a Bucks County hospital, regardless of their county of residence or insurance status.
-The Bucks County Drug & Alcohol Commission, Inc. will fund the first 3 days of treatment for an opioid overdose survivor, regardless of their insurance.
+BCARES will serve any individual in a Bucks County hospital, regardless of their county of residence or insurance status.
+Bucks County Drug & Alcohol Commission, Inc. will fund the first 3 days of treatment for any overdose survivor, regardless of their insurance status.
 Once the individual is in the treatment facility, the facility will explore funding for ongoing treatment.

-For individuals who are not overdose survivors, but who do use substances, hospital staff will make a referral to the CRS.
-The CRS will then meet face-to-face with the person, and will provide recovery support, education, resources and will discuss various treatment options.
+For individuals who are not overdose survivors, but who do use substances, services are available 12 hours per day in the hospital.
+The CRS will meet face-to-face with the individual, will provide recovery support, education and resources and will discuss various treatment options.

 ContactSheri Rubin, RN, BCDAC, Inc. Health Care Coordinator | 215-444-2729 | email@example.com